johanblomgren/cordova-plugin-indexappcontent/README.md

 |[![Build Status](https://travis-ci.org/johanblomgren/cordova-plugin-indexappcontent.svg?branch=master)](https://travis-ci.org/johanblomgren/cordova-plugin-indexappcontent)|

 ## Overview
 This Cordova Plugin gives you a Javascript API to interact with [Core Spotlight](https://developer.apple.com/reference/corespotlight) on iOS (=> iOS 9).
 You can add, update and delete items to the spotlight search index.
-[Spotlight](https://en.wikipedia.org/wiki/Spotlight_(software) Search will include these items in the result list.
+[Spotlight](https://en.wikipedia.org/wiki/Spotlight_(software)) Search will include these items in the result list.
 You can deep-link the search results with your app.

 ## Installation
  Install using ``cordova`` CLI.
  * Run ``cordova plugin add https://github.com/johanblomgren/cordova-plugin-indexappcontent.git``

 ## Usage
-Plugin should be installed on ``window.plugins.indexAppContent``.
+This plugin defines a global `window.plugins.indexAppContent` object.

-### is Indexing Available
+### Is Indexing Available
 The option to index app content might be not available at all due to device limitations or user settings.
 Therefore it's highly recommended to check upfront if indexing is possible.

 ``window.plugins.indexAppContent.isIndexingAvailable(fnCallback)`` will invoke the callback with a boolean value to indicate if indexing is possible or not.